Home How It Works Industries Pricing About Insights Book a Discovery Call

 What if the deal closes six months from now?

-We define it together in writing before any work begins.
+It is defined together in writing before any work begins.
 For most engagements: signed contract.
 Not a booked demo, not a qualified opportunity.
 A closed deal.

 When you work with Koen Commercial, you work with the person who built it.

-Large lead generation agencies are businesses built on volume.
+Large lead generation agencies are built on volume.
 They sell you on the founder's track record, then hand you to a junior account manager who has been writing outreach copy for six months.
 Your campaign becomes one of hundreds running simultaneously, optimised for throughput rather than your specific deal.

 No handoffs